Dali Mpofu: Relationship with Winnie Mandela

 Mpofu worked for a year in the Social Welfare Department of the ANC, which was unbanned by the apartheid government in 1990.
 In that capacity he served under Winnie Madikizela-Mandela, the ANC's head of social welfare.
-In addition, along with George Bizos and others, he served on the legal team that represented Madikizela-Mandela when she was prosecuted for her alleged involvement in the murder of Stompie Seipei.
+In addition, along with George Bizos and others, he was on the legal team that represented Madikizela-Mandela when she was prosecuted for her alleged involvement in the murder of Stompie Seipei.
 In 1992 he was elected as publicity secretary for the Johannesburg branch of the ANC Youth League.

 By 1991, City Press had reported on rumours that Madikizela-Mandela had an affair with Mpofu while her husband, political prisoner Nelson Mandela, was on Robben Island.
 It was also widely rumoured that the affair continued after Mandela's release.
 In May 1992, both Mpofu and Madikizela-Mandela were sacked from their ANC positions amid reports that the party was investigating fraud charges against them; an ANC document leaked to the press said that Madikizela-Mandela was accused of using "ANC money to live it up with her alleged lover, lawyer Dali Mpofu".
 Mpofu instituted wrongful dismissal charges against the ANC; both he and Madikizela-Mandela denied the affair and fraud allegations.

 In June 1992, national and international media printed a letter that Madikizela-Mandela had apparently written to Mpofu in March 1992; in the letter, she alluded heavily to their affair and moreover appeared to admit that she had given Mpofu about R160,000 (then equivalent to roughly £30,000) from the ANC's coffers.
 Paul Erasmus of the South African Police later said that the police's Security Branch had leaked rumours of the affair to the media as part of a so-called Stratcom operation intended to discredit Madikizela-Mandela and the ANC.
 Mpofu did not ultimately pursue his wrongful dismissal lawsuit.